-The Company's balance sheet as of December 31, 2018 reflects assets with a book value of \$25,137,903 compared to \$25,205,772 as of December 31, 2017.
-Twenty-seven percent (27%) of the book value as of December 31, 2018, or \$6,888,264, was in current assets consisting primarily of cash and other current assets, compared to thirty-two percent (32%), or \$7,950,712 as of December 31, 2017.
+The Company's balance sheet as of March 31, 2019 reflects assets with a book value of \$24,347,311 compared to \$25,137,903 as of December 31, 2018.
+Ninety percent (90%) of the book value as of March 31, 2019, or \$22,006,764, was in current assets consisting primarily of non-current assets held for sale of \$20,901,110 as compared to twenty-seven percent (27%) or \$6,888,264 on December 31, 2018.
+Cash on hand as of March 31, 2019 was \$955,250 compared to \$2,567,868 on December 31, 2018.

-The Company's working capital of \$3,847,842 is not sufficient to support its operating and investing activities over the next 12 months.
+The Company's adjusted working capital of \$2,045,400 is not sufficient to support its operating and investing activities over the next 12 months.
 The Company has several sources of financing that it is considering in order to continue as a going concern.
 These sources of financing include internal cash generation from operations, financing via public offering, assumption of debt or a combination of all three sources.

-In order to provide internal financing, the Company negotiated multiple non-recurring engineering (NRE) contracts in excess of US\$3 million with large suppliers of networking and datacom equipment.
-These NRE contracts extend into 2019 and will generate immediate high margin cash flow as the contracts require substantial upfront deposits.
+In order to provide internal financing, in late 2018 the Company negotiated multiple non-recurring engineering (NRE) contracts in excess of US\$3 million with large suppliers of networking and datacom equipment.
+These NRE contracts extend into the current year and will generate immediate high margin cash flow as the contracts require substantial upfront deposits.

 During 2018, the Company purchased US\$3.6 million of new equipment.
-The payment terms of the new equipment re-negotiated subsequent to taking possession of the equipment.
+The payment terms of the new equipment were re-negotiated subsequent to taking possession of the equipment.
 While the Company took possession of the new equipment, it was permitted to defer a portion of purchase cost without penalty or interest cost to 2019.

 On November 28, 2018, the Company also filed a preliminary short form base shelf prospectus where it advised shareholders of its intent to raise a maximum US\$50 million through a public offering of either equity securities, debt securities or a combination of both.
 The Company has met with multiple investment bankers in both Canada and the United States who have expressed an interest in assisting the Company with a capital raise.